woaky1/liri-node-app/README.md

 ## Tech used by Liri
 - dotenv: This node package allows you to access values from a .env file that you don't store on GIT.
 So you can keep your spotify key and secret, you know, secret.
-- axious: This node package is how we make API calls to omdb and bandsintown.
+- axios: This node package is how we make API calls to omdb and bandsintown.
-- moment: We use this node package to translate the concert date date we get from bandsintown into something a little easier for users to read.
+- Moment.js: We use this node package to translate the concert date date we get from bandsintown into something a little easier for users to read.
 - node-spotify-api: This package is what we use to make API calls to spotify.
 - fs: File System.
 This package comes with node.
 It's used to write our search results to log.txt.